samjulien/blog/_posts/2018-07-03-vue-js-and-lambda-developing-production-ready-apps-part-2.markdown

 ### Creating a new Auth0 Application

 Besides recreating the Auth0 API for production, you will also need a new Auth0 Application.
 So, [go to the _Applications_ section of the Auth0 dashboard](https://manage.auth0.com/#/applications) and click on _Create Application_.
-On the form shown, enter a meaningful name for you application (e.g. "Micro-Blog Engine") and choose the _Single Page Web Applications_ type for it.
+On the form shown, enter a meaningful name for your application (e.g. "Micro-Blog Engine") and choose the _Single Page Web Applications_ type for it.

 Then, after clicking on the _Create_ button, open the _Settings_ section of your new Auth0 Application and leave this page open.
 You will copy the _Domain_ and _Client ID_ properties from there soon.